vimukthi-git/lol/README.md

 - add, edit localization strings, languages etc. easily.
 - Support replication to any number of couchdb nodes so that every one can test localizations in locally in their own machines before committing to central server.

+check _attachments directory for the actual code for the app.

 ## License